DadeOrsu/DadeOrsu/README.md

 # Hi there, I'm Dade Orsu! 👋

 I'm a Computer Science student at the University of Pisa, passionate about technology and software development.
-My main area of interest is in **distributed systems**, where I enjoy exploring how to create scalable and efficient applications that work across multiple machines.
+My main area of interest is in **distributed systems**.

 ## About Me